St Paul Island in the Pribilofs extension: | Dates: Thu 20- Wed 26 Jun 2024 Extension price £4,500 Extension deposit £630 Extension single supp £350

 |

-Days 17-19 | We fly back to Anchorage for our final evening in Alaska.
+Days 16-19 | We fly back to Anchorage for our final two evenings in Alaska.
+There will be some local birding on Day 17, catching up with any missing species such as Hudsonian Godwit and Barrow’s Goldeneye.
 The next day we leave Anchorage for our return to the UK, on an overnight flight, via Frankfurt.

 |